yurichan28/torrench/README.md

 ---

 ### Cross-Site search
-Torrench supports cross-site search.
-This means it is possible to search multiple sites with a single command.
+It is possible to search multiple sites with a single command (Cross-site search)

 #### Sample
 `$ torrench -Ctisx 'ubuntu'`